-One of the best protections against high insurance premiums is an ongoing clean driving record.
+One of the best protection against high insurance premiums is an ongoing clean driving record.
 Both drivers and insurance companies can cancel auto insurance policies.
 These usually happen for different reasons in each case.
-Interruptions in your insurance record results in higher costs down the road, so managing cancellation saves you money.
+Interruptions in your insurance record result in higher costs down the road, so managing cancellation saves you money.

 Car Insurance Cancellation by the Driver

 When a driver cancels insurance, whether through selling a car or changing insurers, the process is simple, though it has some formal steps.
 Cancellations are made in writing, first of all.
 This establishes the date of cancellation in a way that can be proven later.
 Information in the cancellation letter includes:

 - the policy number and insuring company name